REgenEnergy/Marketplace_Prototype/README.md

 Welcome to REgen - an ecosystem of a multi-fuel trading market and services relevant to the New Fuel Economy (Hydrogen, Ammonia & Methanol)

 ## Introduction
 Our mission is to create an inclusive, liquid and transparent future fuel marketplace ecosystem.
-The  current verision of the application provides a platform for buyers and seller to to trade REC via auctions.
+The  current verision of the application provides a platform for buyers and sellers to trade fuel via auctions.

 ## Project Resource Links
 For more information on how the REgen trading platform works, please view the following platform demo video: Product: https://drive.google.com/file/d/1xVNlNbz8RPEdvXXxUnRzeOidKtHu8ydW/view?usp=drive_link,

-For a full pitch deck on our company and solutions, please refer to our deck at: https://drive.google.com/file/d/1JqwWx0aNx8fn9VZz3rwzfP5MXKg1MfFN/view?usp=drive_link
+For a full pitch deck on our company and solutions, please refer to our deck at: https://drive.google.com/file/d/1-2OHr04c08Q0a_-hJ_5_MNTqenCD5r4G/view?usp=sharing

-## Prerquisites
+## Prerequisites
 1. Solana Wallet
 2. Rust, Node and Typescript environments setup